hotosm/fmtm/docs/manuals/project-managers.md

 - Understanding the impact of environmental changes on the landscape, etc.

-## An Overview Of FMTM In Relation To HOT, OSM and ODK
+## An Overview Of FieldTM In Relation To HOT, OSM and ODK

 The **Humanitarian OpenStreetMap Team (HOT**) is a non-profit organization that uses open mapping data to support humanitarian and